-Halloween Fest is back at Westport House for 2017 with frightening fun for all the family!
+Halloween Fest is back at Westport House for 2017 from October 28th to 31st 2017, with frightening fun for all the family!
 Get ready for ghastly ghouls, jumping Jack O’Lanterns and hair-raising hocus pocus.

 The annual Hallowe’en Fest at Westport House is bringing back the black cats and broomsticks for a fangtastic fright fest from 10am to 6pm daily.
 Watch as the House is transformed with webs, wizards and witchcraft – it’s guaranteed to rival even the latest Harry Potter novel!

-Enjoy a special Samhain Evening at Brigits Garden on Sunday 30th October 2:30-6.30pm, where kids can enjoy
+Enjoy a special Samhain Evening at Brigits Garden on October 29th 2017 from 2:30-6.30pm, where kids can enjoy

 - Lots of ghostly fun and games